 ODT/RDT vs. Troche: Maximizing Oral Drug Absorption

-Orally Disintegrating Tablets (ODT) and Rapidly Dissolving Tablets (RDT)
+Rapidly Dissolving Tablets (RDT)

-Orally Disintegrating Tablets (ODTs) and Rapidly Dissolving Tablets (RDTs) are designed to disintegrate quickly in the mouth, often within seconds, without the need for water.
+RDTs are designed to disintegrate quickly in the mouth, often within seconds, without the need for water.
 They offer several advantages, including convenience and improved patient compliance, making them particularly useful for pediatric and geriatric populations.
 These tablets disintegrate when they come into contact with saliva, and the drug is then held in the mouth for oral absorption or swallowed for intestinal absorption.

-Advantages of ODT/RDT:
+Advantages of RDTs:

 Improved patient compliance: The ease of administration and the avoidance of swallowing large pills with water can improve patient adherence to medication regimens.

-Drawbacks of ODT/RDT:
+Drawbacks of RDTs:

 Limited control over absorption: The quick disintegration may not be ideal for drugs that require slower, controlled absorption to achieve therapeutic effects.

-Accumulation of saliva and missed oral mucosa absorption: With ODTs and RDTs, patients often accumulate saliva in the mouth before swallowing, which can lead to the unintended swallowing of the drug.
+Accumulation of saliva and missed oral mucosa absorption: With RDTs, patients often accumulate saliva in the mouth before swallowing, which can lead to the unintended swallowing of the drug.
 This can reduce the drug's contact time with the oral mucosa, potentially diminishing its absorption in this area.

 Troches